signals-protocol/signals-v0/website/docs/protocol/architecture.md

 ## 2. Daily operations pipeline

 A small operations job creates one market per UTC day.
 It submits the tick window, timestamps, and liquidity parameter, then monitors invariants throughout the session.
-After the CoinMarketCap BTC/USD close is verified, the same pipeline calls `settleMarket` and iterates `emitPositionSettledBatch(limit)` until every position is marked.
+After the designated reference value is verified, the same pipeline calls `settleMarket` and confirms that every position has flipped into its terminal state.
 Dispatcher scripts and deployment manifests remove manual steps and record which implementation handled each action, making audits reproducible.

 ## 3. Oracle ingestion and data surface

 Price ingestion is intentionally conservative.
-Operators fetch the daily close from CoinMarketCap, clamp it into the configured tick range, and broadcast it on-chain with timestamped proof.
-Goldsky-hosted subgraphs (`clmsr-subgraph`) mirror every `MarketCreated`, `Position*`, and settlement event.
+Operators fetch the daily reference value from the configured source, clamp it into the tick range, and broadcast it on-chain with timestamped proof.
+Goldsky-hosted subgraphs (`clmsr-subgraph`) mirror every `MarketCreated`, `Position*`, and settlement-related state change.
 They expose entities such as `MarketStats`, `UserPosition`, `Trade`, `PositionSettled`, and `PositionClaimed`, letting analytics jobs compute PnL, unclaimed balances, and leaderboard standings.
 Verification scripts in `verification/` cross-check chain balances against CLMSR expectations to catch drift.

 ## 4. Front-end and client applications